arascoban/arasyesilcoursera/README.md

-  <h1>Coursera-Web-Design-for-Everybody-Capstone-Project</h1>
+  <h1>Coursera Web Design for Everybody Capstone Project</h1>
-  <p>This is a repository for the Portfolio Project (designed from scratch) of Web Design For Everybody Specialization on Coursera (University of Michigan).</p>
+  <p>This is a repository for the Capstone Project (designed from scratch) of Web Design For Everybody Specialization on Coursera (University of Michigan).</p>

   <ul>
     <li>Built HTML structure.</li>